stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   Ghouls and night-gaunts now formed themselves in separate groups, the former questioning their rescued fellows anent past happenings.
-It appeared that the three had followed Carter&rsquo;s directions and proceeded from the enchanted wood to Dylath-Leen by way of Nir and the Skai, stealing human clothes at a lonely farmhouse and loping as closely as possible in the fashion of a man&rsquo;s walk.
-In Dylath-Leen&rsquo;s taverns their grotesque ways and faces had aroused much comment; but they had persisted in asking the way to Sarkomand until at last an old traveller was able to tell them.
+It appeared that the three had followed Carter's directions and proceeded from the enchanted wood to Dylath-Leen by way of Nir and the Skai, stealing human clothes at a lonely farmhouse and loping as closely as possible in the fashion of a man's walk.
+In Dylath-Leen's taverns their grotesque ways and faces had aroused much comment; but they had persisted in asking the way to Sarkomand until at last an old traveller was able to tell them.
 Then they knew that only a ship for Lelag-Leng would serve their purpose, and prepared to wait patiently for such a vessel.